This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \frac{dq_\rho}{dt} \coloneqq \frac{1}{m}\frac{dm}{dt}. \end{align} \]

-However, the heat and mass flows are usually related to the volume, it is
+Usually, however, the heat and mass fluxes are referred to the volume; one defines

 \[ \begin{align} q_\rho^{(V)} \coloneqq \rho\frac{dq_\rho}{dt}, & {} & q_T^{(V)} \coloneqq \rho\frac{dq_T}{dt} \end{align} \]